 Finally, some 55 sherds were recovered from midden material in a rubbish pit at Lower Town, St Martin's.
 There were a minimum of nine vessels present, all apparently cooking vessels.
-Limpet shells from the midden were radiocarbon dated to AD cal 656-870 (GU-3411, 1280 $\pm$ 50), while sheep or goat's bone from the same midden was dated AD cal 898-1069 (OXA-4063, 995 $\pm$ 55).
-This is an important collection, the date for which compares with the latest date of cal AD 1010-1160 for material from Nancemere on the mainland (Gossip, forthcoming b).
+Limpet shells from the midden were radiocarbon dated to AD cal 1020-1250 (GU-3411; Table 7.1), while sheep or goat's bone from the same midden was dated AD cal 900-1170 (OxA-4063; Table 7.1).
+This is an important collection, the date for which compares with the latest date of cal AD 1010-1160 for material from Nancemere on the mainland (Wk-21361; 968 \pm 30; Gossip, forthcoming b).

 From the excavation at East Porth, Samson, there were some 22 sherds of unidentifiable pottery from early-medieval contexts in unknown fabrics, including some which are granitic.
-It could be that they are from the mainland, but it is also possible that they may be foreign imports from the continent (Neal forthcoming a).
+It could be that they are from the mainland, but it is also possible that they may be foreign imports from the continent (Neal and Johns, forthcoming).